 When you move data from one database type to another, the data types used for the attributes in your table may change.
 For example, if you copy a table from SQL Server that has a UniqueIdentifier field, when you paste it into a PostgreSQL database, it will be a Varchar field.

 Be aware that ArcGIS cannot paste data types or definitions it doesn't support.
 That means the table or feature class created in your target database will contain the following:

 Any columns that cannot be mapped to an ArcGIS data type will not be created in the feature class in the target database.

 - One spatial column

-For feature classes, ArcGIS uses the first spatial column it encounters; the second will not be created in the target feature class.
-If you want to use the second spatial column, define a view or a query layer on the source table that only contains the second spatial column.
+For feature classes, ArcGIS copies the first spatial column it encounters; the second will not be created in the target feature class.
+If you want to use the second spatial column, create a view or a query layer on the source table that only contains the second spatial column.
 If you create a view, you can copy the view from the source database and paste it into the target database as a feature class.
 If you define a query layer, you can export the data from the query layer to a new feature class in the target database.

 - One geometry type